‘Aura’, 1948 Blanchard 33 foot Wooden Sloop

 The noted Northwest marine architect, William Garden, then aged 28 years, drew the plans for a 33 foot sloop in 1946, early in his long and diverse career, which ended in 2011 at the age of 92.
 The plans were for the Blanchard Boat Company on Lake Union in Seattle.
 Founded by Norman J. Blanchard, an immigrant from England, after the First World War, the Blanchard Boat Company was one of many high-quality boat builders in Seattle in the days of abundant local old-growth lumber.

 Blanchard built 9 boats to this design, one every six months or so.
-Some were fastened with bronze but most were iron fastened, including AURA.
-The last boat was built as a yawl, and was rumored to have been sunk in Lake Washington for the insurance money.
-Two boats sailed to Hawaii; one deteriorated there and one, Malia, is still sailing out of Haleiwa.
+Some were fastened with bronze but most were iron fastened.
+B-33 #1, formerly in Blaine WA, is being renovated by experienced boat builders north of Spokane but may never see salt water again.
+One B-33 sailed to Hawaii and may have deteriorated there; one was built there and is probably Malia, B-33 #2, still sailing out of Haleiwa.
 Malia has cruised the South Pacific and the Caribbean.
-Of the other remaining Blanchard 33’s, only three are known to be in sailing condition, Aura, Vagabond, and Skylark.
+Of the other remaining Blanchard 33’s, only three are known to be in sailing condition, Aura, B-33 #5, Vagabond, and Skylark, #3.
 Vagabond is in Shilshole Marina, Skylark in Lake Union.
-Skylark was recently purchased by the son of the man who owned her in the 60’s.
-B-33 number one, formerly in Blaine WA, is being renovated by experienced boat builders north of Spokane but may never see salt water again.
-Varuna had much work done, but then was sold for very little, and left largely abandoned on a mooring near the Orcas ferry dock until 2014, then was taken ashore, hopefully for more work.
-Seawind, formerly of the Center for Wooden Boats in Seattle, is sitting on a boatwright’s property near Langley, WA, waiting for someone to find time to repair her.
-Another B-33 in Tacoma was doubtful condition, and was likely broken up.
+Skylark, B-33 #3, was owned for many years by a marine carpenter, was recently purchased by the son of the man who owned her in the 60’s, and is now in very good hands.
+Seawind, B-33 #4, formerly of the Center for Wooden Boats in Seattle, is sitting well covered on a boatwright’s property near Langley, WA, waiting patiently for someone to find time to repair her.
+Varuna had much work done, but then was sold for very little to a neglecting owner, and left mostly abandoned on a mooring near the Orcas ferry dock until 2014, then was taken ashore, hopefully for more work, but probably to rot away unseen.
+Another B-33 in Tacoma was reported as sunk, and has likely been broken up.
+The 9th and last B-33, named Mrs. Pettibone, was built as a yawl, painted black, and was rumored to have been scuttled in Lake Washington for the insurance money.
 In the humble opinion of Capt.
-Ward Fay, if certain boaters in the Northwest had as much sense of aesthetics and maritime heritage as they have money, these beautiful artifacts of a bygone age would not be in danger of being lost forever, and would be meeting annually in various shows and regattas, perfectly maintained.
+Ward Fay, if enough boaters in the Northwest had as much sense of aesthetics and maritime heritage as they have money, these beautiful wooden artifacts of a bygone age would not be in danger of being lost forever, and would be meeting annually in various shows and regattas, sought after, cherished, and perfectly maintained for generations.